Sneed-Group/sammy-public-license/README.md

 # samuel-public-license
 The latest Samuel Public License (SPL)

+## What is the point of this?

+In essence, the SPL-R4 is designed to provide a balance between granting users significant freedoms in using the software while ensuring certain conditions are met and maintaining ownership rights for the original authors.

 ## Quick (fun) overview

 Howdy!
 Here's a summary of The Samuel Public License (SPL-R4):